 Agave nectar has very little impact on blood glucose levels.
 It is made from the agave plant.
 The carbohydrate source is fructose.
 Fructose is a pentose sugar whereas other sugars are in hexose form.
-Hexose form, like glucose, is readily used by the body, but pentose form is not.
-Agave nectar, and crystalline fructose for that matter, are not converted to glucose, rather they are converted to a form of fat that contributes to triglycerides.
-Agave nectar may be an alternate to pancake syrup since it has little impact on blood glucose, but don't use agave nectar to treat hypoglycemia, because it won't work to raise the blood sugar.
+Hexose form, like glucose, is readily used by the body, but pentose form is not readily useable.
+Agave nectar and crystalline fructose can be converted to glucose in the liver, stored as glycogen, or converted to triglycerides.
+Agave nectar may be an alternate to pancake syrup since it has less impact on blood glucose, but don't use agave nectar to treat hypoglycemia, because it won't work to raise the blood sugar.